Pool Doctor – Beaver Alkali Products Site

 The administrative record which contains the information that forms the basis and documents the selection of this response action is available for public review and comment.
 The administrative record is linked below in digital form and located in hard copy at DEP’s Southwest Regional Office, 400 Waterfront Drive, Pittsburgh, PA 15222 and is available for review Monday through Friday from 9 AM to 4 PM.

-Administrative Record Docket
+Administrative Record Docket (PDF)

 Public Comment Period on Administrative Record: